Altar: Byzantine Rite

-For both Eastern Orthodox and Byzantine Eastern Catholics, the Holy Table (altar) is normally free-standing, although in very small sanctuaries it might be placed flush against the back wall for reasons of space.
-They are typically about one meter high, and although they may be made of stone they are generally built out of wood.
-The exact dimensions may vary, but it is generally square in plan and in reasonable proportion to the size of the sanctuary.
-It has five legs: one at each corner plus a central pillar for supporting the relics which are placed in it at its consecration.

-A plain linen covering (Greek: Katasarkion, Slavonic: Strachítsa) is bound to the Holy Table with cords; this cover is never removed after the altar is consecrated, and is considered to be the "baptismal garment" of the altar.
-The linen covering symbolizes the winding sheet in which the body of Christ was wrapped when he was laid in the tomb.
-Since the altar is never seen uncovered thereafter, the table tends to be constructed more with sturdiness than aesthetics in mind.
-Above this first cover is a second ornamented altar cloth (Indítia), often in a brocade of a liturgical color that may change with the ecclesiastical season.
-This outer covering usually comes all the way to the floor and represents the glory of God's Throne.
-In many churches it is the custom for a dust cover to be placed on the Holy Table between services.
-This is often a simple red cloth, though it may be made of richer stuff.
-Sometimes it covers only the Gospel Book or the front half of the Holy Table, but it may be large enough to cover the entire Holy Table and everything on it, including candlesticks and the seven-branch candelabra.
+For both Eastern Orthodox and Byzantine Eastern Catholics, the Holy Table (altar) is normally free-standing, although in very small sanctuaries it might be flush against the back wall for reasons of space.
+They are typically about one meter high, and may be made of stone or more often, wood.
+The exact dimensions may vary, but it is generally square in plan and of reasonable proportion with respect to the size of the sanctuary.
+It has five legs: one at each corner plus a central pillar for holding the relics placed within it at its consecration.A plain linen covering (Greek: Katasarkion, Slavonic: Strachítsa) is bound to the Holy Table with cords; this is never removed once the altar is consecrated, and is considered to be its “baptismal garment”.
+The linen covering symbolizes the winding sheet which wrapped the body of Christ he was laid in the tomb.
+Since the altar is therefore never seen uncovered after this, it tends to be constructed more with sturdiness than aesthetics in mind.
+Above this first linen cover is a second, ornamented altar cloth (Indítia), often of a brocade in the liturgical color reflecting the feast or changing ecclesiastical season.
+This outer covering usually reaches the floor and represents the glory of God’s Throne.
+Many churches place a dust cover on the Holy Table between use, and it is often a simple red cloth or richer material.
+Sometimes, the cloth covers only the Gospel Book or the front half of the Holy Table, but it may be large enough to cover the entire Holy Table and items on it, including liturgical candlesticks and the seven-branched candelabra.